modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-5-sect-2.md

 Planck solved the blackbody radiation problem by treating it in a similar way to the probabilistic problem Boltzmann addressed.
 However, Planck started from different premises; his hypothesis of the quantum of energy has no analogue in classical physics.
 (See section 5.3 and Appendix 5.2).

-!!! tip "1918 Physics Nobel Prize awarded to Planck."

 WORK: “When a black body is heated, electromagnetic radiation is emitted with a spectrum corresponding to the temperature of the body, and not to its composition.
 Calculating the form of the spectrum using then-known physical laws gave an unreasonable result; the radiation in the high-frequency area of the spectrum became infinite.
 Max Planck solved this problem in 1900 by introducing the theory of “quanta”, that is, that radiation consists of quanta with specific energies determined by a new fundamental constant, thereafter called Planck’s constant.”

 MLA style: Max Planck – Facts.
 NobelPrize.org.
 Nobel Prize Outreach AB 2024.
 Wed.
 17 Jan 2024. https://www.nobelprize.org/prizes/physics/1918/planck/facts/

 NOBEL LECTURE: *The Genesis and Present State of Development of the Quantum Theory* by Planck.

 MLA style: Max Planck – Nobel Lecture.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Tue.
 10 Jan 2023. https://www.nobelprize.org/prizes/physics/1918/planck/lecture/

 ***